Let me guess…

 You can improve that dress sense of yours.

 And once things start clicking in your head, it will actually become easy.
 You just need a bit of guidance at first, so you’re focused on the right things.

 So I took the most important lessons that I’ve learned over the years and put them into this article.

 These are the guiding rules that all style rookies should follow.

 Rule #1: Start From Scratch

-When you want to rebuild your wardrobe, you have to start from the beginning.
+When you want to start dressing with style, you have to start from the beginning.

 Rule #2: Forget Everything You Think You Know

-In my researching stage, I would often read something that completely flipped my world upside down.
+During my researching stage, I would often read something that completely flipped my world upside down.